Download the PDF

 A wide range of stakeholders including the private sector, foundations, multilateral institutions, and international NGOs are focused on addressing the effects of climate change in the developing world.
 Together – along with institutions like the United Nations and the World Bank – they are partnering with local, regional, and national governments to build resilient communities and foster sustainable economic growth.
 Examples include:

 - The Green Climate Fund was established in 2010 as partnership between over 190 countries that seeks to help developing countries respond to climate change, using public investment to catalyze private finance.
 The Fund has raised over $10 billion since 2014, and has directed resources to projects dedicated to both mitigation and adaptation.
 Through partnering with a number of international organizations, NGOs, and private sector companies, the Fund has helped build resilience for an estimated 350 million people worldwide.
+Special Climate Envoy John Kerry recently stated that the United States would recommit to the Fund as part of renewed efforts to support global climate finance.

 - Over 50 global business leaders – representing companies that generated more than $1.3 trillion in revenue in 2017 – released a statement in 2018 pledging their ongoing commitment to tackling climate change calling it a “major threat to our environment, societies and economy, endangering our well-being and prosperity.”